HBO hits 5 million online subscribers, but half aren’t using its app

 HBO has accrued 5 million online video subscribers since venturing outside the cable bundle in 2015.
-But according to Bloomberg’s unnamed source, roughly half of those subscribers didn’t sign up through the standalone HBO Now service.
+But according to Bloomberg‘s unnamed source, roughly half of those subscribers didn’t sign up through the stand-alone HBO Now service.
 Instead, they’re joining through add-ons to other online video services, such as Amazon Channels and AT&T’s DirecTV Now bundle.

 While 5 million sounds like a big number, it only comprises about 10% of HBO’s 49 million traditional TV subscribers in the United States.
 And some of those online customers may not be paying HBO’s full $15 per month price; with DirecTV Now, HBO is a $5 per month add-on, and it’s free with an unlimited AT&T wireless plan.